-- There are two Conservation Areas within the Neighbourhood Plan area.
+- 7.1 There are two Conservation Areas within the Neighbourhood Area.
 The Great Staughton Conservation Area comprises the area to the north and south of The Highway with predominantly residential properties but includes the church, public houses and farm buildings reflecting Great Staughton's heritage as a coaching location.
-The intent of this policy is to provide a distinctive layer of guidance, building upon Local Plan policy LP 34 and ensure development protects and enhances the original historic cores of the village, the views in and out of the Conservation Area and the setting of a number of listed buildings and historic features. - 7.2 The Town Conservation Area comprises an area to the west of Staughton Highway closer to the River Kym with the grounds of Staughton Manor, St Andrews Church and the historic green.
-In townscape terms the Conservation Area protects the historic and landscape setting of the hamlet in the River Kym valley. - 7.3 There are 48 listed buildings in the Parish.
-Historic England and HDC have full lists.
-The listed buildings include: - 1 And 3,The Highway - 74 The Highway, Great Staughton - Garden Farm, The Town - New Pond Farm, The Town - Blaysworth Manor, Little Staughton Road, Colmworth - The Old Vicarage, Causeway, Great Staughton,
+The intent of this policy is to ensure development protects and enhances the original historic cores of the village and the setting of a number of listed buildings and historic features.

+- 7.2 The Town Conservation Area comprises an area to the west of Staughton Highway closer to the River Kym with the grounds of Staughton Manor, St Andrews Church and the historic green.
+In townscape terms the Conservation Area protects the historic and landscape setting of the hamlet in the River Kym valley.

+- 7.3 There are a number of listed buildings outside the conservation areas:

+- 1 And 3, The Highway

+- 74 The Highway, Great Staughton

+- Garden Farm, The Town

+- New Pond Farm, The Town

+- Blaysworth Manor, Little Staughton Road, Colmworth

+- The Old Vicarage, Causeway, Great Staughton,

+- 35 Dillington,

+- Dillington,

-- 35 Dillington, - Dillington, - Former Back Kitchen, Dillington Farm, Dillington - 31 And 33, The Green - Highway Farm - 7.4 There are a number of scheduled monuments in the Parish Namely: - The Old Manor House, Cretingsbury: a motte castle and moated manor house - Two bowl barrows 900m and 1000m east of Old Manor Farm - Roman site, Rushey Farm - Sundial /Village Cross - Staughton Green moated site - 7.5 There is one site of Special scientific interest - Perry Woods - 7.6 Great Staughton evolved as a place in history from Roman times to its more recent history as a Second World War airfield with its associated buildings.
+- Former Back Kitchen, Dillington Farm, Dillington

+- 31 And 33, The Green

+- Highway Farm - 7.4 There are a number of scheduled monuments in the Parish Namely: - The Old Manor House, Cretingsbury: a motte castle and moated manor house - Two bowl barrows 900m and 1000m east of Old Manor Farm - Roman site, Rushey Farm - Sundial /Village Cross - Staughton Green moated site - 7.5 There is one site of Special scientific interest - Perry Woods - 7.6 Great Staughton evolved as a place in history from Roman times to its more recent history as a Second World War airfield with its associated buildings.
 The rich and varied set of buildings include a church first built between the 13th and 15th centuries, historic structures such as Place House and The White Hart as well as many thatched premises.
 There is no one consistent theme but there is rich mix of building character which needs to be preserved. - 7.7 The long and rich history of the Parish has resulted in a number of specific character areas throughout the village.
 These range from the historical hamlets including that based around the Church, the main thoroughfare through the village from Roman times to the more modern estates.
-All the areas having due regard to the River Kym which winds its way through the village. - 7.8 The Parish Council would support the preparation of a full Conservation Area Appraisal.
+All the areas having due regard to the River Kym which winds its way through the village.